eyenalxai/blog/_posts/async-no-asyncio.md

 Task sleeping for 4 seconds finished
 ```

-Now we obviously want callbacks for myself and my friends.
+Now we obviously want callbacks.
+Who doesn't?
 Implementation goes something like this:
 ```python
 Callback: TypeAlias = Callable[[], Any]
 AddTask: TypeAlias = Callable[[Generator[Any, Any, Any], Callback | None], None]